Keep development fast by using the lightest update strategy for each file change.

 Need fast feedback after each file change?
 Extension.js chooses the safest and fastest update path automatically:

-- HMR when module updates are safe
+- HMR (hot module replacement) when module updates are safe

 - Hard extension reload when runtime-critical assets change

-- Restart-required errors/warnings when entrypoint structure changes
+- Restart required errors/warnings when entrypoint structure changes

-Before evaluating reload behavior, confirm the same setup checks shown in the Extension.js DevTools Confirm setup dialog:
+Before evaluating reload behavior, confirm the same setup checks shown in the Extension.js devtools Confirm setup dialog:

 Reload tiers